isomerpages/ogp-digimc/index.md

       id: infocols
       infoboxes:
         - title: Providers
-          description: Save doctor's time since no signature is required.
-Remove work of (re-)printing MCs for patients.
+          description: Free up doctors' time by eliminating the need for signatures.
+No more (re-)printing MCs for patients.
         - title: Employers
           description: Unlike image-based alternatives, DigiMCs  are tamper-proof and are immediately recognisable as legitimate.